Review:

 - Monarch as head of state

-- Constitutional limitations on monarch's powers
+- Constitutional limitations on monarch's power

 Pros

-- Provides stability and continuity through a hereditary monarch
+- Provides stability and continuity in government

 Cons